QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

-The reason is that when ``sum_array()`` is first called on a vector of a given data type, a newly compiled version of the function is produced to handle that type
+The reason is that when ``sum_array()`` is first called on a vector of a given data type, a newly compiled version of the function is produced to handle that type.

-In this case, since we're calling the function on a vector of floats, we get a compiled version of the function with essentially the same internal representation as ``sum_float_array()``
+In this case, since we're calling the function on a vector of floats, we get a compiled version of the function with essentially the same internal representation as ``sum_float_array()``.

 An Abstract Container
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Things get tougher for the interpreter when the data type within the array is imprecise
+Things get tougher for the interpreter when the data type within the array is imprecise.

 For example, the following snippet creates an array where the element type is ``Any``